 Flexible benefit plans that have a cash option or other option that qualifies as salary under Board Rule 1650.450 are reportable to TRS as creditable earnings.
-The value of the salary option is reportable as creditable earnings for all members who have the ability to choose the salary option, regardless of the option chosen.
-(See Chapter 3, Creditable Earnings.)
+The value of the salary option, regardless of the option chosen.
+See Chapter 3, Creditable Earnings.

-Example 37: Flexible benefit plan - full-time employed partial year
+Example 36: Flexible benefit plan - full-time employed partial year

-Teacher H was a full-time teacher paid at an annual base rate of \$30,000.
+Teacher KK was a full-time teacher paid at an annual base rate of \$30,000.
 His employer offered the choice between health insurance or \$1,000 in cash.
 Teacher H elected to receive health insurance.
 The employer prorated the flexible benefit plan on a daily basis for partial-year teachers using 180 days.
-Teacher H terminated service after working 100 days.
+Teacher KK terminated service after working 100 days.